cloudfoundry/buildpack-packager/README.md

 It will exclude anything marked for exclusion in your manifest.

 In cached mode, the packager will download and add dependencies as described in the manifest.

+###Option Flags
+####--force-download
+Running `buildpack-packager cached` with the the `--force-download` option will force the packager to download dependencies from the s3 host and ignore the local cache.

+####--use-full-manifest
+If the buildpack includes a `.full.manifest.yml` file containing a larger set of dependencies, passing the `--use-full-manifest` option when running `buildpack-packager [cached|uncached]` will use the full manifest instead of the default manifest.

 Manifest
 ========